 - Disregard prior years’ activities.

-- It is not about doing the same with less resources.
+- It is not about doing the same with fewer resources.

 - Identifying activities and drivers that are vital to the business and focusing resources on those.